 So how do you increase customer retention?
 And what benefits can customer retention strategies have for your company?

 Customer retention is what happens when you encourage someone who has already bought from you to buy again.
 It means that you actively encourage a customer who might otherwise only use your product or service once, to keep coming back.
 It is key to brand loyalty, customer satisfaction, and your topline revenue.

 While it is always important for a company to attract new customers, the value of existing clients should never be overlooked.
 When a customer is happy with the service that they have received, they bring repeat custom to a business and are more likely to recommend your products or services to their friends, families, and colleagues.

-Companies who want to be successful in the long-term will ensure that they have strong customer retention strategies in place and will continuously work to monitor the effect of those strategies.
+Companies who want to be successful in the long term will ensure that they have strong customer retention strategies in place and will continuously work to monitor the effectiveness of those strategies.

 What is Customer Acquisition and Retention?